makinacorpus/screamshot/README.md

 ## generate_bytes_img_function_tests
 ### Description

-If you want to access the documentation run: `python3 -m http.server` and go to <http://0.0.0.0:8000/doc/html/screamshot.html>
+If you want to access the documentation run: `python3 -m http.server` at the root of the project and go to <http://0.0.0.0:8000/doc/html/screamshot.html>

 ### Exemple